HumanVenturesStudio/hitw-landing-page/content/Hero.md

     It's automatically sized to fit a 16:9 rectangle -->

-# A new kind of interactive learning expericence
+# A new kind of interactive learning experience

 Kids up to 8 can explore any subject hands-on with <em>Koala</em> in their living room.